Leaked Bin Laden report reveals Pakistan failures

 Bin Laden was killed by US forces in north-west Pakistan in May 2011.

 US suspicions about Bin Laden's location had previously been dismissed by Pakistan.
-However, his discovery in a compound in Abbottabad and subsequent killing in a US Navy Seal operation put a strain on US-Pakistan relations.'Humiliation'
+However, his discovery in a compound in Abbottabad and subsequent killing in a US Navy Seal operation put a strain on US-Pakistan relations.

 Shortly after the raid, the Pakistan parliament called for an independent enquiry - the Abbottabad Commission - to establish whether the failures of the government were due to incompetence or colluding with al-Qaeda.